tbedford/Ant-Allocator/README.md

 ![Heap Memory Allocator with nodes in block](./Memory_allocator_2.png)

 Note that it is necessary to allocate larger than the requested block size - that is, you need to allocate block size plus node size.
-You no longer need to store the pointer to the block in a node.
-As you know the location of the node in memory, you can simply add a constant to it (the node size) to find the start point of the actual allocation.
+You no longer need to store the pointer to the block in a node (although I do to make things easier).
+As you know the location of the node in memory (either passed to free(), or from walking the list during malloc()), you can simply add a constant to it (the node size) to find the start point of the actual allocation.

 If you were doing a `free()` you would take the passed pointer and subtract the node size to get the start of the metadata.